OGD (Gastroscopy)

 A gastroscopy is also known as an OGD, which stands for oesophago-gastro-duodenoscopy.
 It is an important diagnostic procedure for the upper gastrointestinal (GI) tract, allowing the doctor to examine the oesophagus (“food pipe” in the throat), stomach and the beginning of the small intestines in detail.

-A gastroscope is made of a soft, thin (smaller than a pinky) and flexible tube connected to a light source and video camera.
 During the procedure, the gastroscope is gently inserted through the mouth and advanced in, allowing the doctor to examine the upper GI tract accurately with clear and real-time images that are projected onto a TV screen.

-Who Needs to Have a Gastroscopy?
+Who needs to have a Gastroscopy?

 Your doctor may recommend one for any of these purposes: